人形机器人

 Humanoid Robot / Human-Shaped Machine

 Chinese netizens use '人形机器人' to mock themselves as flesh-and-blood robots — clocking in, executing tasks, clocking out, repeat.
-It's the ultimate badge of burnout culture: you're not really living, you're just running a program called 'survive capitalism.'
+Emerging around 2025, it's the ultimate badge of burnout culture: you're not really living, you're just running a program called 'survive capitalism.'
 Think of it as the Chinese cousin of 'NPC energy,' but with extra existential dread and a side of dark humor about losing all autonomy to work routines.

 Cultural Context